 Principal’s Report – see attached Paul thanked everyone for a warm welcome.
 He has spoken to a wide range of people and was very pleased with the Coolbinia community.

-Paul attended the year six camp at Dwellingup.
+Paul attended the Year 6 camp at Dwellingup.
 He was very impressed by the behavior of the students and described them as a great group of kids.
 Paul made special mention of the staff and thanked them for their dedication and hard work throughout the camp.
 Parental feedback from the camp was very positive.
-Paul reported that applications for the role of Principal at Coolbinia Primary were underway, and that it was a very stringent process.
+Paul reported that applications for the role of Principal at Coolbinia Primary are now being taken, and that appointing a new Principal is a very stringent process.
 More information will be available by the end of term.
 If a suitable applicant is not found, the process will be repeated.

 Paul met Robbie the Robot.
 He is an interactive robot that helps children learn coding and computer programming.
 Paul thanked Ian Wilson for his hard work.

-Paul thanked Elaine Lewis for attending the school camp with him.
+Paul thanked Dr Elaine Lewis for attending the school camp with him.
 He also thanked Elaine for entering the school in and winning the City of Stirling Living Green Award for Sustainability.

 Paul reported that the music room/COSCA has been broken into twice.
 Some items were taken.
 Police attended the second incident.
 Paul asked for people to keep an eye out for any suspicious activity.
-Christine stated that the school community was keen to know information about incidents in the school.
+Christine stated that the school community appreciated being informed about incidents in the school.
 Paul said that the incident will be reported in the school bulletin.

 Paul reported that the NAPLAN was due to start the next day.